vue-eyein-translation

 This will consider the first part (before ||) to be the english translation and the second part french translation.

-You can add context to your translation by adding a meaning (ie a short description destined to the translator to give him the context in which the text appears).
+You can add context to your translation by adding: /@ some context @/ (ie a short description destined to the translator to give him the context in which the text appears).
 The text will be discarded of the resulting source code and be only in the translations files.

 Example:

-The string Text of a button used to close a modal window will be added to all translations files as a context for the translator.
+The string This will be used in a button to close a modal will be added to all .locale files as a context for the translator.

 Custom translation id

-This plugin generate an ID based on a combination of the fallback locale text and the meaning.
-For the previous example:
+This plugin generate an ID based on a combination of the fallback locale text and the context.
+For the previous examples:

-The generated ID will be a hash of Close + Text of a button used to close a modal window.
+The generated ID will be a hash of Close + This will be used in a button to close a modal.

-Note that the Fermer text of the second inline locale is not used to generate the id.
+Note that the Fermer and A comment texts are not used to generate the id.

 For some situations, you want to create a custom ID.
 For example, for common translations between projects with the additionalLocalesDirs feature.
 You can create custom translation ids: